-The City of Norwood Payneham & St Peters' Annual Business Plan and Budget must strictly adhere to State Government legislation and regulations.
+The City of Norwood Payneham & St Peters' Annual Business Plan & Budget is required to be prepared in accordance with State Government legislation.

-At its meeting held on 8 April and the following amendments, the Council unanimously agreed that, subject to further consideration of the 2024-2025 Budget by the Council, following the receipt and consideration of any public submissions in respect to the 2024-2025 Annual Business Plan that:
+At its meeting held on 8 April 2024, the Council unanimously agreed that, subject to further consideration of the draft

+2024-2025 Budget by the Council and following the receipt and consideration of any public submissions in respect to the draft 2024-2025 Annual Business Plan that:

-- a Rate Revenue increase, of 8.5%, be endorsed in principle" from \$42,939 million in 2023-2024 to \$46,590 million in 2024-2025; - an average residential rate increase of 7.44%% be endorsed "in principle"; - an average commercial rate increase of 7.14%% be endorsed "in principle"; and - a rate cap on residential properties of two times the rate revenue increase of 8.5% be adopted "in principle" for the 2024-2025 Financial Year and be applied to all eligible assessments without the requirement for an application to be made (as per the Council resolution made at its meeting held on 10 October 2005).
+- a Rate Revenue increase, of 8.5%, be endorsed 'in principle' from \$42,939 million in 2023-2024 to \$46,589 million in 2024-2025; - an average residential rate increase of 7.01% be endorsed 'in principle'; - an average commercial rate increase of 7.21% be endorsed 'in principle'; and - a rate cap on residential properties of two times the rate revenue increase of 8.5% be adopted 'in principle' for the 2024-2025 Financial Year and be applied to all eligible assessments without the requirement for an application to be made (as per the Council resolution made at its meeting held on 10 October 2005).